- 1 Top 7 Best Remote Control Cars Compared

 The HBX All Terrain RC Car can drive anywhere, with a max speed of 30 mph, thanks to its astounding high-grip off-road tires.
 We tried it on a variety of surfaces and it just zipped along.
 The remote control’s distance range is on the higher end, maxing out at 80-90 meters, and the PVC body and high-precision ball bearings means you won’t have to worry about bumping into anything.

 Though the product’s sturdy build quality and superior tires allow it to travel just about anywhere, the vehicle is not waterproof, so you will want to be careful while driving near puddles and the like.
 Additionally, the battery (only 1 included – other picks include 2) is only good for around nine minutes of play time before you’ll have to charge it up for 60-90 minutes or so.
-If you want some water action over land, read about the best remote control boat for kids.
+If you want some water action over land and check out some waterproof electronics, read about the best remote control boat for kids.

 The Amicool Stunt Car Toy is, primarily, a vehicle designed to help you pull off amazing stunts.
 This functionality is aided by a virtually indestructible ABS plastic design and some huge, vacuum-designed, tires that allow for an all manner of flipping and tumbling, with a full 360-degree range of motion.
 To that end, the remote feels great as you pull off these stunts, with intuitive controls and a maximum distance range of around 60 meters.